mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 ### Optimized Implementation Using Change Log

 One of the ways to improve the time complexity as well as optimize for memory use is to have a change log.
 The change log will keep track of the mutations that occurred between the parent and the offsprings over generations.
 This means only storing the differences between parent genome and it's offsprings as opposed to storing the whole genome for every offspring.
+This should be beneficial for the memory use and ideally

-The algorithm has to support the following mutations:
+As we've seen above, the algorithm has to support the following mutations:
-* overwrite - the values at one or more sites is overwritten by a new value
+* Overwrite - the values at one or more sites is overwritten by a new value
-* insert - one or more sites are inserted into at specific location
+* Insert - one or more sites are inserted into at specific location
-* remove - one or more sites are removed at specific location
+* Remove - one or more sites are removed at specific location

-### Change logging using range map
+My implementation consists of two maps from the standard library:
+* **change_log** is implemeted as std::map and contains the information about the **number of inserted and removed sites**.
+It is used to calculate the relationship between the site in teh offspring genome and either the parent genome or the newly inserted values stored in the segments_log (see next)
+* **segments_log** is implemented as std::unordered_map and it stores the segments that were inserted into the map dusing mutation

+Each genome will have it's own change_log and segments_log, which in combination with the parent genome will allow the random access to any value in the offspring genome as well as the reconstruction of complete offsping genome or a part of it

-Range map is implemented based on std::map data structure.
-It allows mapping the site index in current genome to the site index in parent genome by storing the changes during mutations.
-Each key in the range map represents all the keys in the range from the current key until the nex key.
-This allows decreasing the memory footprint of changes log.
+One important detail of the change_log is that it doesn't store every every deleted or inserted index.
+Instead, to optimize for memory use, it stores only one index for each range of a particular shift in indices due to insertion of deletion.
+I.e. each key in the cahnge_log represents all the keys in the range from the current key until the nex key.
-E.g. range map with entries `{3, -2}, {5, 3}` corresponds to the following mapping:
+For example, a change_log with entries `{3, -2}, {5, 3}` corresponds to the following mapping (this will be replace by a pretty figure):
 ```
 3 : -2
 4 : -2